juliorojas81871/Hacker-News/README.md

 ```
 git clone https://github.com/juliorojas81871/Hacker-News
 ```
+2.5.
+Make sure that you are in the right folder, if not cd to it.
-4. type:
+3. type:
 ```
 npm i
 ```
-3. type:
+4. type:
 ```
 npm run dev
 ```
-4. open another terminal / split screen and type:
+5. open another terminal / split screen and type:
 ```
 npm run dev-client
 ```
-7. go to browser and type at the address bar:
+6. go to browser and type at the address bar:
 ```
 http://localhost:1234/
 ```